aseprite/api/api/range.md

 # Range

-This class is used to represent the range of selected objects in the timeline.
+This class is used to represent the range of selected objects.

+For example:

 ![Timeline Example](rangetype/cels.png)